datoptron/datoptron-website/_pages/tools.md

                 <a href="{{ site.baseurl }}/d2rml">
                   <h3>D2RML</h3>
                   <p>
-                    Language for creating RDF datasets from heterogeneous datasets.
+                    D2RML is a language for creating RDF datasets from heterogeneous datasets.
 The main mechanism of obtaining RDF data from a dataset is a mapping.
                   </p>
                 </a>
                 <a class="more" href="{{ site.baseurl }}/d2rml">Learn More</a>